MoiColl/Tree_of_life_2020/Week45/friday/README.md

 ### 2. Globins Gene Duplication exercise in MEGAX

 As you read in page 297 of Dan Graur's book, the human globins have a deeply studied gene duplication history (Fig 1).
-In this exercise, you are only provided with some globin genes from humans, chimps, rats and fruit fies [globin.fa.zip](globin.fa.zip).
+In this exercise, you are only provided with some globin genes from humans, chimps, rats and fruit fies [globins.fa.zip](globins.fa.zip).

 <img src="Fig1.png" width="50%">